robtec/vendure-docker/README.md

 ### DB

-Update `packages/dev-server/dev-config.ts` with your database details, you can use those set in the `docker-compose.yml` for to use `postgres`

-Update `packages/dev-server/dev-config.ts` to the following, settings from our `postgreSQL` in the `docker-compose.yml` file
+Update `vendure/packages/dev-server/dev-config.ts` to the following db settings from our `postgres` in the `docker-compose.yml` file
 ```
 ...
 function getDbConfig(): ConnectionOptions {